IBT-learning/full-stack-software-engineering-2024/0-getting-ready/terminal-commands.md

 > This is based on Brad Traversy's command line tutorial.
 You can find his original gist [here](https://gist.github.com/bradtraversy/cc180de0edee05075a6139e42d5f28ce), or his YouTube tutorial [here](https://www.youtube.com/watch?v=uwAqEzhyjtw)

-> I recommend coming back to this file later in the course, when you have more familiarity with the terminal.
-I have highlighted the commands that are essential for getting started.

 # Common Terminal Commands

 ## Key Commands & Navigation